Brain vitamins and nootropics for memory

 1. Vitamin D

-Nearly half of all Europeans are deficient in vitamin D. Blame it on diet, or the fact that much of Europe doesn’t receive a lot of ultraviolet light exposure during big chunks of the year.
-Whatever the cause, it should be no surprise that doctors are increasingly worried about vitamin D deficiency memory problems.
+Nearly half of all Europeans are lacking in vitamin D. Blame it on diet, or the fact that much of Europe doesn’t receive a lot of ultraviolet light exposure during big chunks of the year.
+Whatever the cause, it should be no surprise that doctors are increasingly worried about memory problems associated with low levels of vitamin D.

-Over the course of an eight-year study, researchers found that long-term vitamin D deficiency was linked with a significantly faster rate of cognitive decline, especially as it relates to memory.
-And vitamin D deficiency concerns start at a very young age.
+Over the course of an eight-year study, researchers found that long-term vitamin D insufficiency was linked with a significantly faster rate of cognitive decline, especially as it relates to memory.
+And lack of vitamin D level concerns start at a very young age.
 If mothers or their infants are low in the so-called "sunshine vitamin," children display early difficulties with learning and memory.

 Daily nutrient reference values (NRV) for vitamin D: